Have you been searching for an interactive liturgical calendar?

 In The Child in the Church, Maria Montessori mentioned a very simple circular liturgical calendar with sections of the four colors.
 This was an idea to teach the liturgical colors to very young children.

 I saw another catechist make paper plate versions with the kids inspired by the book "Praise God with Paper Plates" by Anita Reith Stohs.

 You can make a more complicated "puzzle" version with all the weeks cut out of cardstock.
-Once I did this work with a group of 5th graders who drew and cut out their own liturgical calendars from scratch.
-It helps to have an accurate compass and ruler to make the rounded blocks.
+Once I did this work with a group of 5th graders who drew and cut out their own circular liturgical calendars from scratch.
+It helps to have an accurate compass and ruler to make the circles.